Friday, February 29, 2008

 Platoon

-Platoon; war drama, USA / UK, 1986; D: Oliver Stone, S: Charlie Sheen, Tom Berenger, Willem Dafoe, Forest Whitaker, Kevin Dillon, Francesco Quinn, John C. McGinley, Richard Edson, Keith David, Johnny Depp
+Platoon; war drama, USA, 1986; D: Oliver Stone, S: Charlie Sheen, Tom Berenger, Willem Dafoe, Forest Whitaker, Kevin Dillon, Francesco Quinn, John C. McGinley, Richard Edson, Keith David, Johnny Depp

-Student Chris Taylor voluntarily signs in as a sodier for the Vietnam War.
-Due to such decision, all other soldiers, who were forcefully drafted, mock him, ans he quickly figures why: there's real hell going on in the jungle.
+Student Chris Taylor voluntarily signs in as a soldier in the Vietnam War.
+Due to such decision, all other soldiers, who were forcefully drafted, mock him, and he quickly figures out why: there's real hell going on in the jungle.
 The worst in all the chaos is Sgt.
 Barnes who ruthlessly kills civilians and burns villages, for which he is heavily criticized by Sgt.
 Elias.
-Because of that, Barnes secretly kills him.
-After the bombardment of their position, Chris kills Barnes and as a wounded soldier returns home.
+Because of that, Barnes covertly kills him.
+After the Viet Cong soldier storm their military base, the US bombards their own position, whereas Chris kills a wounded Barnes, and as a wounded soldier returns home.

 No comments: